 Cybercrime is a growth industry.
 The cost of cybercrime will continue to increase as more businesses go online around the world and connect to the Internet.
 In fact, the components of malicious cyber activity do not only entail cybercrime but also the loss of sensitive business information, employment disruptions, reduced trust for online activities, and reputational damage.
 When putting these together along with the cost of cyber espionage, the global cybercrime cost is measured in the tens of trillions of dollars.
 Cybersecurity Ventures predicts that global cybercrime costs will hike up to over 10 trillion USD annually by the year 2025.
 Now have a look at the 6 worst computer viruses in history.

-Klez was written in Microsoft Visual C++ and was the most widespread virus in 2002.
+Klez was written in Microsoft Visual C++ and was one of the most disastrous computer viruses in history.
 Due to its highly stealth and anti-anti-virus technic, the most common anti-virus software cannot detect Klez.
 Klez is known to be a “mass-mailer”, sending itself to randomly selected addresses from the user’s address book in Outlook.
 Once the virus grabs an email address in the infected machine, it turns it into the “from” address.
 Klez arrives in e-mails with different subject lines.
 Since there was not any familiar title or message pattern, the virus has, unfortunately, became successful.

 Sasser was first discovered in April of 2004.
 This virus targeted computers that run on vulnerable versions of Microsoft Windows XP and Windows 2000.
 It was written by a German computer science student named Sven Jaschan.
 Do you know what makes Sasses one of the worst computer viruses?